mikkelme/Simula_SummerProject/README.md

 - Explain structure of repo
 - Comment code
 - Put comma and dots on equations (where it looks fine on the readme as well)
+- Can you do links do data paths?

 This repo contains the work done as a summer intern at Simula during a six week period in the summer of 2022.
 The project was guided by my supervisor [Miroslav Kutcha](https://github.com/MiroK).